egulias/EguliasProvincesBundle/README.md

     provided methods.

   * With Database
+  Features have been removed, but will be available soon
     - First you'll need to do a `app/console doctrine:schema:update --force` (or `--dump-sql` first to see the sql to be executed) to generate the db tables.
     - Secondly you'll need to dump data with